William Bramwell Withers: Australia

-Victoria and Ballarat
+Melbourne and Ballarat

+Journalism

-In November 1952, Withers reached Melbourne in Victoria, Australia and walked to Ballarat, but failed as a gold prospector and returned to Melbourne.
+In November 1952, Withers reached Melbourne in Victoria, Australia in the Hannah, attracted by the Australian gold rushes.
+He walked to Ballarat, but failed as a gold prospector and returned to Melbourne.
 He was employed as a roadmaker, a drayman and a clerk on the wharves before joining the Argus as a reader and later reporter in 1854, then transferring to the Herald.

-By June 1855, Withers had returned to Ballarat.
-His failure to find gold continued.
+By June 1855, Withers had returned to Ballarat but his failure to find gold continued.
 He worked as a reporter and part-time compositor at the Ballarat Times before joining the newly founded Ballarat Star on 22 September 1855, and was the mining correspondent for both the Star and the Miner and Weekly Star.
 Austin McCallum, in Withers' entry in the Australian Dictionary of Biography, said that he "proved a fluent and scholarly journalist" and added "appealing humour" to his reporting.
 Withers was elected to the first committee of the mechanics' institute in 1859 and was a founder of the Ballarat Bowling Club in 1865, becoming the first champion bowler.
 He lived on Lyons Street with Mary Ann Dusatoy.
+From 1875–1880, Withers, Henry Richard Nicholls and E. E. Campbell (H. R. Nicholls and Co.) were co-proprietors of the Ballarat Star.